Registration fee: $50 ($35 students)

 This conference was part of a two-day event, Frontiers in Research Ethics:

 - To learn more about the March 9 morning conference, The Challenges of Informed Consent in Research with Children, Adolescents & Adults, click here.

 - To learn more about the March 9 afternoon Trainings and Workshops, click here.

 It’s been more than 100 years since the landmark Schloendorff v.
 Society of New York Hospital decision, in which the court articulated a foundational concept of bioethics: “Every human being of adult years and sound mind has a right to determine what shall be done with his own body.”
-This national conference will bring together renowned speakers from a variety of disciplines who will address how informed consent ethics and policy have developed over the past century, and what tools are needed to improve patient and research participant protections going forward.
-Discussion will include recent changes to the Common Rule governing research, including changes on informed consent and broad consent.
+This national conference brought together renowned speakers from a variety of disciplines who addressed how informed consent ethics and policy have developed over the past century, and what tools are needed to improve patient and research participant protections going forward.
+Discussion included recent changes to the Common Rule governing research, including changes on informed consent and broad consent.

 Sponsored by the Consortium on Law and Values in Health, Environment & the Life Sciences and Masonic Cancer Center, University of Minnesota.
 Also supported in part by the National Human Genome Research Institute (NHGRI) & National Cancer Institute (NCI), National Institutes of Health grant #1-R01-HG008605.

 In support of improving patient care, University of Minnesota, Interprofessional Continuing Education is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.